cqlabio/cqlab-sdk/README.md

 This SDK provides a convenience wrapper around the CQLab REST API to query artifacts such as [CQL](https://cql.hl7.org/) Files, [Value Sets](https://www.hl7.org/fhir/valueset.html), and FHIR Test Data.
 It also provides support for executing CQL against FHIR patient bundles using [cql-execution](https://github.com/cqframework/cql-execution).

+## QuickStart: Starter Template for TypeScript Execution

+To quickly try out the SDK, clone this environment with TypeScript and ES6 already prepared: [cqlab-sdk-usage-example](https://github.com/cqlabio/cqlab-sdk-usage-example)

-## Code Generation
+### Code Generation

-CQLab generates code for each artifact accessible through the API.
-Just copy and paste the generated code and execute artifcats on your own machines.
+The CQLab UI generates SDK code for CQL, ValueSets and TestData.
 Learn more using a detailed walkthrough available in the [docs](https://cqlab.io).

 ## Installation